 Instant Pot Lamb Stew with Apricots recipe.
 The best lamb stew ever!
 It’s so hearty and comforting.
-It’s a one pot meal with simple ingredients, perfect for any weeknight or special occasions.
+It’s a one-pot meal with simple ingredients, perfect for any weeknight or special occasions.
 A delicious lamb stew that is made without flour or butter.

-If you are looking for an Instant Pot stew recipe then keep reading.
+If you are looking for an Instant Pot Lamb Stew recipe then keep reading.
 This stew recipe that will keep you warm this fall and winter.
 This instant pot lamb stew is the perfect comfort food on a chilly evening.
 I’m proud of how this recipe comes out, I think it will be a keeper and atop your recipe list for lamb stew!

-Tender Lamb Stew in an Instant Pot
+Tender Instant Pot Lamb Stew:

 The tender lamb meat will fully melt-in-your-mouth, and the broth has a deep and rich flavor This one-pot meal of instant-pot lamb stew is loaded with hearty and healthy ingredients, perfect for any weeknight or special occasions.

 This lamb stew is not a traditional stew but don’t worry because you only need simple ingredients that you can easily find in your pantry: cinnamon, coriander, salt, black pepper, ginger, turmeric also some fresh ingredients of: boneless lamb leg, beef broth, onion, garlic, tomato paste, fresh ginger, and also dried apricots.